 One thing that is sure in business is that change will happen.
 Neither good times nor bad times last forever.
 In the case of one of our clients in 2003, AMI had to pivot alongside them to make sure their 3-day Advisory Board meeting could continue.
-For the client, cancelling would have meant a delay in bringing an FDA backed product to market.
+For the client, canceling would have meant a delay in bringing an FDA-backed product to market.
 Delaying would be a huge problem for the Fortune 100 pharmaceutical company.

 An immediate plan needed to be created to avoid losing the $250,000 event investment, plus the unknown yet significant costs associated with a delayed product launch.